SludgeVohaul/audiotools/README_flac2m4a.md

    alphabetically by their title tag.
    The switch fixes SYNC2's brain dead alphabetic play order to track order by adding the track number to the title tag ('Some Title' -> '03 Some Title').

+-g gapless mode - creates pgag and iTunSMPB in the converted file.

 -p creates simple m3u playlists in targetdir named by the artist and album tags found in the source files.